Jurassic World: Fallen Kingdom: Bayona

 Trevorrow said the film's dinosaurs would be "a parable of the treatment animals receive today: the abuse, medical experimentation, pets, having wild animals in zoos like prisons, the use the military has made of them, animals as weapons".
 In Trevorrow and Connolly's draft, the dinosaurs would be sold rather than auctioned.
 Spielberg and Trevorrow liked Bayona's idea to have the sale changed to an auction, which Bayona believed to be "the best way possible to show the greed in those characters.
 Because all the people are together in the same room betting for the animals".
 Trevorrow said that they sought to explore "the uglier side" of humanity and "our cruel treatment" of living creatures.
 According to Trevorrow, the auction scene was initially envisioned as "a dirty, unsavory bunch of animal traffickers" but he said that Bayona "kept us from going too far", embracing the darker elements while adding his own "sense of playfulness and humor".
 Trevorrow described the final auction scene as "more like a Sotheby's auction for the super-wealthy" while stating: "I think it played much better for kids, and was the right choice when balanced against the poor treatment of the animals we were seeing, which could have become irreparably sad".
-Trevorrow said that with the dinosaur auction, "the worst instincts of mankind are revealed.
+Trevorrow said that with the auction, "the worst instincts of mankind are revealed.
 The first film was very clearly about corporate greed.
 This is just about human greed".